-The Law was passed to minimize and eliminate all stereotypes within the division of professions into “masculine” and “feminine”, as well as to enable the achievement of gender equality in society.
-The law regulates the definition, significance, and measures that the state plans to implement to achieve gender equality within the society.
-As of this year, instead of denoting men and women practicing law with the term “advokat” (masculine noun for an attorney in Serbian), both masculine and feminine forms of nouns will be used from now on – “advokat” (attorney m.) and “advokatica” (attorney f.), “tužilja” (f.) and “tužilac” (m.) for the party starting a court dispute.
+The Law was passed to minimize and eliminate all stereotypes within the division of professions into “masculine” and “feminine”, and thus encourage the employment of the less represented gender to achieve full gender equality in society.
+The law regulates the definition, significance, and measures that the state plans to implement to achieve gender equality within society.
+Instead of denoting men and women practicing law with the term “advokat” (masculine noun for an attorney in Serbian), both masculine and feminine forms of nouns will be used from now on – “advokat” (attorney m.) and “advokatica” (attorney f.), “tužilja” (f.) and “tužilac” (m.) for the party starting a court dispute.
 The situation is identical within the IT sector.
 From now, on the Law implies the position of software developer to be marked as the position of a “programer” (developer m.) and the position of a “programerka” (developer f.).

-Gender equality is defined as a term that consists of equal rights, responsibilities, and opportunities, as well as equal participation and equal representation of women and men in all areas of social life.
-In addition, while respecting all the biological, social, and formal differences that exist between women and men, there must be equal opportunities for personal development and equal rights, opportunities, and equal benefits from the result of work.
+Gender equality is defined as a term that implies equal rights, responsibilities, and opportunities, as well as equal participation and equal representation of women and men in all areas of social life.
+In addition, while respecting all the biological, social, and formal differences that exist between women and men, there must be equal opportunities for personal development and equal rights, opportunities, and equal benefits from the results of work.

-The supervisory bodies of the ministry will analyze the representation of both sexes in the public and private sectors, and whether there is a balance between them.
+The supervisory bodies of the Ministry will analyze the representation of both sexes in the public and private sectors, and whether there is a balance.

-Balanced representation constitutes the presence of 40 to 50% of one sex in relation to the other, which is followed by the category of significant imbalance when the representation of one sex is less than 40% compared to the other.
+Balanced representation implies the presence of 40-50% of one gender with the other, followed by the category of noticeable imbalance when the representation of one gender is less than 40% concerning the other.